 Willst, ich soll kecklich mich und dich entzuenden,

 Reichst lächelnd mir den Tod im Kelch der Suenden!

 Is like a reflection of gold from deep inside;

-From the bosom's depths it seems to rise
+From the bosom's depths it seems to be drawn

 Where such gold on holy grief thrives.

-In the darkness of thine eyes I bury myself,
+In the darkness of thine eyes I immerse myself,

 It is thou who invites me, unknowing child—